fmalina/revisions-blocl/activism/lifeanaturalhistory.md

 Before Silent Spring, corporations were attacked by reformers and social critics primarily for their rapaciousness and inhuman working conditions.
-In Carson they were faced with softly spoken critic who alleged that their products shouldn’t be made at all… For the first time, modern industry had been outflanked by an environmentalist.
+In Carson they were faced with softly spoken critic who alleged that their products shouldn't be made at all… For the first time, modern industry had been outflanked by an environmentalist.
 Shocked and infuriated it reacted with condemnation, assaults and mockery.
 Food giants…the pest control industry, agribusiness, chemical